-> #1 in Sleep Product Research

 Durability / Longevity

 On average, the higher the memory foam density is, the better the durability / longevity of the mattress.
-Mattresses with high-density foam can generally be expected on average to remain supportive and comfortable for around nine years.
-This is only an average, however; the longevity of a particular mattress can vary from the average considerably.
+Mattresses with high-density foam can generally be expected on average to remain supportive and comfortable for close to eight years.
+This is only an average, however; the longevity of a particular mattress can vary considerably.

-Memory foam mattresses with low and medium density tend to have a shorter lifespan, often in the 4-8 year range.
-Again, this is only an average, and the longevity of a particular mattress can vary from the average significantly.
+Memory foam mattresses with low and medium density tend to have a shorter lifespan, often in the 6-7 year range.
+Again, this is only an average, and the longevity of a particular mattress can vary significantly.

 memory foam mattress density durability comparison chart

-However, the higher the density of foam, the better the pain relief potential is in most cases.
-This is because higher-density foam tends to strongly conform to the contours of a person's body which can result in excellent support, including optimal spinal alignment and minimization of pressure points.
+However, higher-density foam often provides better pain relief in most cases, especially back pain relief.
+This is because higher-density foam tends to strongly conform to the contours of a person's body which can result in effective support, including optimal spinal alignment.

 Initial Odor / Off Gassing